Skip to main content

 How do you make a corner joint with MDF?

-MDF is a board material that consists of many small wood fibres glued together and compressed under high pressure and temperature.
-Boards produced in this way are also called fibre boards.
+MDF is a board material consisting of lots of small wood fibres glued together and compressed under high pressure and temperature.
+Boards produced in this way are also called fibreboards.
 This makes it very different from board material consisting of (layers of) solid wood.
-It has a smoother and more even surface and will not splinter during processing, but it can still split.
-The processing of MDF is therefore different from what you are used to from solid wood.
-If you want to make beautiful and sturdy corner joints with MDF, you will have to pay attention to a few things.
-In addition, with the right sawing, you can also make an invisible corner connection.
+It has a smoother and more even surface, will not splinter during processing, but can split.
+Machining MDF is therefore different from what you are used to with solid wood.
+So if you want to make nice and solid corner joints with MDF, you will have to pay attention to a few things.
+With the right sawing, you can also make invisible corner joints.
 You can read how to do this below!

 Making joints with MDF

-MDF can be bonded in several ways, including screwing, nailing, dowelling and gluing.
-The best way to do this for MDF is explained here:
+MDF can be joined in several ways: you can screw, nail, dowel and also glue it.
+The best way to do that with MDF is explained here:

 MDF screws

-MDF can easily be screwed.
-The material will not splinter, which solid wood can do, but it can split if you are careless.
-It is therefore important to pay attention when screwing MDF.
+MDF can be screwed easily.
+The material will not splinter, which solid wood can, but it can split if you are careless.
+It is therefore important to pay close attention while screwing MDF.

 What to watch out for when screwing MDF:

 1. Do not use large screws.
-If you are using chipboard screws, it is useful to pre-drill a hole first to prevent the MDF from splitting.
+If you use chipboard screws, it is useful to pre-drill a hole first to prevent the MDF from splitting.
 If you use special MDF screws, this is not necessary.
-They are designed in such a way that you can use them without pre-drilling and without having to worry about the material splitting.
+They are made so that you can use them without pre-drilling and don't have to worry about the material splitting.

-2. Do not screw too close to the edges of the material, as this reduces the risk of splitting.
+2. Do not screw too close to the edges of the material, this way you reduce the risk of splitting.
 A distance of about 15mm to the edge and 25mm to the corner is recommended.
-For the end edges, a distance of 70mm to the sides is recommended.
+At the ends, a distance of 70mm from the sides is recommended.

 3. MDF has a smooth surface.
-If you want to keep it that way, you can countersink the screws and then fill the hole with filler.
-After the putty has hardened, you can lightly sand the surface.
+If you want to keep that, you can countersink the screws and then fill the hole with putty.
+After the putty hardens, you can lightly sand the surface.

 Nailing MDF

-If you are going to nail MDF, you can use the same edge distances as for screwing MDF, i.e. a distance of about 15mm to the edge, 25mm to the corner and at the ends a distance of 70mm to the edge.
-Please note that nails do not stick as well to the MDF as screws.
-As with screws, it is also important to use nails with a small diameter, to reduce the risk of splitting.
+If you are going to nail MDF, you can use the same edge distances as when screwing MDF, so a distance of about 15mm to the edge, 25mm to the corner and at the end edges a distance of 70mm to the edge.
+Note that nails do not adhere as well to the MDF as screws do.
+As with screws, it is also important to use small-diameter nails to reduce the risk of splitting.

 The best way of joining is, of course, with glue.
-This way, no holes are created in the material and you can finish the end result nice and smooth.
+This way, no gaps are created in the material and you can finish the end result nice and even.
 This can be done with most wood glues.
 If you want to glue the ends together, a construction adhesive is also a good choice.
-This material fizzes a bit more when drying and can thus better adapt to the unevenness of the somewhat rougher surface of the ends.
-Glued MDF boards are, however, somewhat less structurally strong than screwed or nailed MDF boards.
+This material effervesces a little more during drying and can thus fit better into the unevenness of the somewhat rougher surface of the end edges.
+Structurally, glued MDF boards are somewhat weaker than screwed or nailed MDF boards.

 Angled connection

-The simplest and most common joint is a right-angle joint.
-With this joint, the MDF boards are placed and mounted at right angles to each other.
-Although it is a simple way to make an angled connection of MDF, this results in a visible end.
-These are often a little rougher than the top and bottom of the board and are therefore less attractive.
-The ends also have a stronger absorbing effect and a primer will be less flat than a primer on, for example, the top and bottom.
+The simplest and most common joint is an angled joint.
+In this joint, the MDF boards are placed and assembled at right angles.
+Although it is a simple way to make a corner joint of MDF it results in a visible end edge.
+These are often a bit rougher than the top and bottom of the board material and are therefore less attractive.
+The end edges also have a stronger suction effect and a primer will be less flat than a primer on the top and bottom, for example.

-Do you want to start using MDF corner joints in your project now?
-Then order your customised MDF at OPMAATZAGEN.nl!
-We will saw your MDF to size down to the millimetre.
-Of course, we can do this in squares and rectangles, but we can also saw it in other shapes.
-We can, for example, saw MDF round for a tabletop, but we can also saw it in shapes like a trapezium or a parallelogram.
-Do you want to make a mitre joint?
-Then we can mitre the ends for you.
-This will save you a lot of time and effort and you will be assured of excellent quality sawing work.
-If you are satisfied, you can leave a feedback on kiyoh.
-Thanks to our computer-controlled sawing machines, we can also make mitre cuts with millimetre precision.
+Want to get started with MDF corner jointing on your project now?
+Then order your customised MDF from OPMAATZAGEN.nl!
+We will cut your MDF to the millimetre.
+Of course, we can do this in squares and rectangles, but we can also cut it into other shapes.
+For example, we can have MDF round cut for a tabletop, but we can also cut it into shapes such as a trapezium or a parallelogram.
+If you are satisfied, you can leave a reivew at kiyoh.
+Thanks to our computer-controlled sawing machines, we can cut to the millimetre.

-Not quite sure which variant of MDF is best for your job?
-Then read on about waterproof and moisture-resistant MDF, coloured MDF, laminated MDF or the Different thicknesses of MDF.
+Not quite sure yet which variant of MDF is best for your job?
+Then read up on waterproof and moisture-resistant MDF, coloured MDF, laminated MDF or the Different thicknesses of MDF.

 Check out our offer in the webshop